rbckman/tarina/docs/tarina-manual.md

 A short explanation of all the settings and why they are where they are.

 ### Film, scene, shot and take
 This you don't see on other cameras because they don't care about what you're filming, however this camera does and it wants to know where you are in your filmmaking process and help put it together.
-Of course this means that ***you*** have to know where you are in your filmmaking process.
-The idea of the workflow is: film only the essentials, check your montage on the spot and do a retake if you need to fix something rather than filming a bunch of things and fixing it later on another device.
+Of course, this means that ***you*** have to know where you are in your filmmaking process.
+The idea of the workflow is: film only the essentials, check your montage on the spot and do a retake if you need to fix something rather than filming a bunch of things and fixing it later on.
 This will save ***you*** alot of time.

 ### Dubbing
 If you press enter while you've highlighted the film name or a scene you'll be entering dub settings menu.
 (ADD:d:1.0/o:1.0) this indicates the volume of the (d)ub to the previous (o)riginal mix.
 So, for example if you want the dub volume to be 50% of the previous audio, the settings would look like this (ADD:d:0.5/o:1.0).
 A good all-around background music volume level is only 10% so it would look like this (ADD:d:0.1/o:1.0).
 The other setting is fade in and out in seconds (in: 0.5) (out: 1.0) whould be half a second in and a second out.
 Now if you press enter while the ADD is highlighted you'll be dubbing.
 You can change the settings later if you come back to the menu.
-You can add up to 99 tracks!

 ### Shutter, iso, red, blue
 Shutter and iso are well know basic camera concepts.
 With red and blue you control the colors.
 If you press enter while on any of these then it will go into auto mode and if you press it again it will go back to manual mode with the current auto settings.
 I'm using this feature to quickly find a reasonable good value before I'm locking and tuning the settings manually to my likings.
 Cuz you always will know better than the robots!